abis330/DeepPhotAstro/README.md

 Repository containing code for experiments conducted with regards to early time-series classification of light curves to identify type of each astronomical source responsible for a particular light curve emissions

 Required Platforms:
-1. Databricks for data processing
+1. Databricks for data processing and visualization using Apache Spark

 Required Python Packages: